Expensify/App/docs/articles/expensify-classic/connections/xero/Configure-Xero.md

 - Set your preferred exporter to a user who is both a workspace and domain admin.
 - Configure your coding settings and enforce them by requiring categories and tags on expenses.

-# Accessing the Xero configuration settings
+# Accessing the Xero Configuration Settings
 Xero is connected at the workspace level, and each workspace can have a unique configuration that dictates how the connection functions.
 To access the configuration:

-1. Click Settings near the bottom of the left-hand menu.
+1. Click **Settings** near the bottom of the left-hand menu.
 2. Navigate to Workspaces > Groups > [workspace Name] > Connections.
 3. Scroll down to the Xero connection and click the **Configure** button to open the settings menu.

-# Step 1: Configure export settings
+# Step 1: Configure Export Settings
 The following steps help you determine how data will be exported from Expensify to Xero.

 1. Click the **Configure** button under the Xero connection to open the settings menu.